ISPE CEUs: 1.5

 For example, the completion of ICH Guidelines, Q8 (R2): Pharmaceutical Development, Q9: Quality Risk Management and Q10: Pharmaceutical Quality System and the recent USFDA guidance on Process Validation contain recommendations for building and capturing process knowledge and understanding and establishing a strategy for process control during Stage 1, process design.
 There is evidence from 483s and warning letters that FDA is citing unacceptable levels of process understanding, like an unidentified and lack of control of factors that cause variability in process.
 Additionally, FDA appears to be accelerating the QbD push, suggesting that ANDAs for generic drugs should have QbD elements.

-This interactive course utilizes the ISPE PQLI Guide Series: Part 1 - Product Realization using Quality by Design, Concepts and Principles and Part 2 - Product Realization using Quality by Design, Illustrative Example as the basis for explaining and providing examples of how products and processes can be developed, using QbD with special emphasis on the considerations for implementing these processes in manufacturing.
+This interactive classroom training course utilizes the ISPE PQLI Guide Series: Part 1 - Product Realization using Quality by Design, Concepts and Principles and Part 2 - Product Realization using Quality by Design, Illustrative Example as the basis for explaining and providing examples of how products and processes can be developed, using QbD with special emphasis on the considerations for implementing these processes in manufacturing.

 Through group exercises, the course will delve into implementation and operation of an effective and efficient control strategy in manufacturing which is a key element of process performance and product quality monitoring and continual improvement.
 The link to control of attributes and parameters to relevant critical quality attributes of the product and application and implementation of enhanced, QbD approaches and USFDA Process Validation Guidance will be explored.